digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-2-java-intro.rst

 	pair: class; main method

 Every program in Java is written as a **class**.
-Java is an **object-oriented language** and we'll learn more about classes and objects in Unit 2.
+Java is an **object-oriented language** and we'll learn more about classes and objects later in the semester.
 Inside the class, there can be a **main method** that starts the program.
 When you ask the Java environment to *run* a class, it will always start execution in the main method.
 Here is the template for a simple Java program with a main method: